syncfusion-content/flutter-docs/Flutter/maps/getting-started.md

 ![maps basic view](images/getting-started/map_basic_view.png)

-## Adding a data source
+## Mapping the data source

-By default, the value specified for the [shapeDataField] in the GeoJSON file will be used in the elements like data labels, tooltip, and legend for their respective shapes.
+By default, the value specified for the `shapeDataField` in the GeoJSON file will be used in the elements like data labels, tooltip, and legend for their respective shapes.
 However, it is possible to keep a data source and customize these elements based on the requirement.
-As mentioned above, [shapeDataField] will be used to map with respective value returned in [primaryValueMapper] from the data source.
+As mentioned above, `shapeDataField` will be used to map with respective value returned in `primaryValueMapper` from the data source.

 ```dart
 List<Model> data;